minkang20/tswd-portfolio-minkangl/final-project-part-one.md

 In this part, I present 3 sketches I plan to further implement.

 <img src="bar.png" width="800"/>
-A bar chart illustrating the rankings of housing costs and immigrant numbers for each country, fostering an initial comprehension of how these factors interrelate.
+A bar chart illustrating the rankings of housing costs and emmigrant numbers for each country, fostering an initial comprehension of how these factors interrelate.
 This visualization serves as a foundational step towards understanding the broader implications of housing affordability on migration patterns.

 <img src="line.png" width="800"/>
 A line plot for a specific Eastern Asian country, "Country X", showcasing two distinct trends: the evolution of housing costs and the fertility rate over time.
 This visualization could reveal a startling correlation, indicating that as the housing bubble expands, there's a notable decline in the population's willingness to have children, underscoring the socioeconomic pressures influencing family planning decisions.